Sick Note for Bereavement

 Sometimes, but often not easily.
 NHS GPs do not automatically issue sick notes for bereavement, for two reasons.

-First, bereavement itself is not a medical diagnosis.
-UK government guidance to healthcare professionals explicitly states that "bereavement" cannot be written as a diagnosis on a fit note.
-What can be written is the medical impact, such as "distress due to bereavement," "acute stress reaction," or "depression," if the doctor assesses that grief has crossed into genuine medical incapacity.
+First, bereavement on its own is not a medical diagnosis.
+Government guidance for healthcare professionals is that a fit note should record the medical condition affecting fitness for work, so "bereavement" alone is not appropriate as the stated condition.
+What can be recorded is the medical impact, such as "distress due to bereavement," "acute stress reaction," or "depression," where the doctor assesses that grief has caused genuine medical incapacity.

-Second, NHS GPs are under significant appointment pressure and completing private medical certificates sits outside their NHS contract.
-Many GP practices now have explicit policies stating that bereavement sick notes are an HR matter, not a medical one, and will decline to issue them.
+Second, NHS GPs are under significant appointment pressure.
+Many GP practices take the view that time off immediately after a death is an HR matter rather than a medical one, and will decline to issue a note.
 You may be told to request compassionate leave from your employer instead.

 Feature NHS GP MedicalCert (private)